techcrewe/TradingBot/AI-powered trading bots.md

 2. **Connect Data to a Dashboard** using Grafana or Power BI to display live performance stats.
 3. **Build a Website/App** where subscribers can sign up, choose stocks or instruments, and access real-time signal alerts.
 4. **Send Signals to Users** via email, SMS, or a messaging platform like Telegram.

-Would you like guidance on setting up any specific part of this workflow?